Executive Team

 Vice President and Chief Financial and Administrative Officer

-Jillian holds a Bachelor of Science in Accounting from the University of Vermont and an MBA from the University of Utah.
+Jillian holds a bachelor's in accounting from the University of Vermont and an MBA from the University of Utah.

 Steven Noess